fkie-cad/Logprep/README.md

 ### Configuration

 To run Logprep, certain configurations have to be provided.
-Because Logprep is designed to run in a containerized environment like Kubernetes these configurations can be provided via filesystem or http.
-By providing the configuration via http it is possible to control the configuration change via a flexible http api to make Logprep fast reacting to changes in your environment.
+Because Logprep is designed to run in a containerized environment like Kubernetes, these configurations can be provided via the filesystem or http.
+By providing the configuration via http, it is possible to control the configuration change via a flexible http api.
+This enables Logprep to quickly adapt to changes in your environment.

 First, a general configuration is given that describes the pipeline and the connectors, and lastly, the processors need rules in order to process messages correctly.